-Concrete Environmental Performance Declarations (EPDs)
+Concrete Environmental Product Declarations (EPDs)

 Concrete pouring onto construction site and being spread by worker